-- (2) Sick leave shall be granted after six months continuous service (from original hire date) when an employee is required to be absent from work because of: - (a) illness of the employee. - (b) illness of an employee's spouse or domestic partner (as defined by the State of Wisconsin). - (c) illness of a minor child (includes stepchild, current foster child, or any other child they are legally responsible for) or a child who meets the definition of a disabled adult child. - (d) illness of a parent (includes stepparents and current foster parents). - (e) contact with or exposure to a contagious disease rendering the employee's presence hazardous to fellow workers. - (f) reasonable medical or dental attention that cannot be scheduled during non working hours. - (3) Sick leave shall accrue to a maximum of one hundred thirty days. - (4) Employees who are absent from work for reasons which entitle them to sick leave shall notify their supervisor as close to their regular starting time as possible in accordance with Department Work Rules. - (5) A supervisor may identify a potential problem with an employee's sick leave usage.
-Patterns that may indicate a problem with sick leave usage include but are not limited to: - a) it occurs before or after a holiday, - b) it occurs before or after a scheduled day off, - c) an employee takes sick leave in excess of three days which has not been reported to FMLA, or - d) the employee has a history of using short amounts of sick leave repeatedly over an extended period of time.
+- (2) Sick leave shall be granted after six months continuous service (from original hire date) when an employee is required to be absent from work because of: - (a) Illness of the employee. - (b) Illness of an employee's spouse - (c) Illness of a minor child (includes stepchild, current foster child, grandchild, or any other child they are legally responsible for and can provide legal documentation supporting the responsibility) or a child who meets the definition of a disabled adult child. - (d) Illness of a parent (includes stepparents and current foster parents). - (e) Contact with or exposure to a contagious disease rendering the employee's presence hazardous to fellow workers. - (f) Reasonable medical or dental attention that cannot be scheduled during non-working hours. - (3) Sick leave shall accrue to a maximum of one hundred thirty days. - (4) Employees who are absent from work for reasons which entitle them to sick leave shall notify their supervisor as close to their regular starting time as possible in accordance with Department Work Rules. - (5) A supervisor may identify a potential problem with an employee's sick leave usage.
+Patterns that may indicate a problem with sick leave usage include but are not limited to: - a) It occurs before or after a holiday, - b) It occurs before or after a scheduled day off, - c) An employee takes sick leave in excess of three days which has not been reported to FMLA, or - d) The employee has a history of using short amounts of sick leave repeatedly over an extended period of time.